B. 1985, Margate, UK. Lives and works in London, UK.

 Biography

-Born on England’s south coast to an English mother and a British‑born Jamaican father, Charmaine grew up on a Margate council estate navigating the complexities of mixed‑heritage identity.
-Estranged from her Caribbean roots and relatives and later moving to the outskirts of the seaside military town of Portsmouth, she became influenced by the nuances of her British working‑class culture against the whimsical backdrop of the South Downs.
-Originally trained as a classical actor, she moved into stage and film direction and writing before developing a visual practice that fuses autobiography with the gritty British realism of the 1990s and early 2000s.
-The result is a distinctive language shaped by lived experience, place, and story.
+Born on England’s south coast to an English mother and a British‑born Jamaican father, Charmaine grew up on a Margate council estate navigating mixed‑heritage identity and estrangement from her Caribbean relatives.
+Later relocating to the outskirts of the seaside military town of Portsmouth, she was shaped by British working‑class culture set against the landscape of the South Downs.
+Originally trained as a classical actor, she moved into stage and film direction and writing before developing a visual practice that fuses autobiography with the gritty realism of 1990s and early 2000s.
+Her work is grounded in lived experience, place, and story.